[ Lymph Notes home ] [ Click to read 'Harley Happiness' by Har-Lee ]

 which side of the heart is affected.

-Congestive heart failure (CHF) is a condition in which the heart is unable to pump out all of the blood that it receives.
-Also, it cannot pump enough blood to the body's other organs.
-This condition occurs more often among the elderly and can result from:
+Congestive heart failure, which is abbreviated as CHF, is a condition in which the heart is unable to pump out all of the blood it receives.

-• Narrowed arteries that supply blood to the heart muscles.
+• Narrowed arteries that provide the blood supply to the heart muscles.

-• Weakness scar tissue that interferes with the work of the heart muscle.
+• Scar tissue that interferes with the work of the heart muscle.

-• Infections of the heart valves heart or diseases of the heart muscle.
+• Infections of the heart valves or diseases of the heart muscle.

 There are two forms of this condition.
 These are:

-• Left-sided heart failure, which causes fluid buildup in the lungs.
+• Left-sided heart failure causes fluid buildup in the lungs.

-• Right-sided heart failure, which causes fluid buildup beginning with the feet and legs.
-This swelling can also affect the liver, gastrointestinal tract, or arms.
+• Right-sided heart failure causes fluid buildup in the feet and legs.
+This swelling may also affect the liver, gastrointestinal (GI) tract, and possibly the arms.

-Patients also may be advised to keep their legs elevated or to wear compression stockings to minimize swelling.
-This reduces the pressure on the heart and veins and allows fluid to return to the cardiovascular system.
+• Also, patients also may be advised to keep their legs elevated, or to wear compression stockings, to minimize swelling.
+This reduces the pressure on the heart and veins, and this allows fluid to return to the cardiovascular system.

-When both conditions are present, the patient’s healthcare provider must always be consulted before lymphedema treatment is provided.
+CHF must be under control before the lymphedema can be treated.
+Therefore, when both conditions are present, the patient’s healthcare provider must be consulted before lymphedema treatment is provided.

 • Manual lymph drainage may be contraindicated if this movement of fluid places too much added strain on the heart by increasing the volume of circulating blood.

-• Bandaging may be contraindicated because it too increases the strain on the heart.
-Sometimes bandages are modified and worn only to the knees
+• Bandaging may be contraindicated because it too can increase the strain on the heart.
+In some circumstances, bandages are modified and worn only to the knees

 • Compression stockings are used in the treatment of congestive heart failure; however, these stockings are not the same compression strength as the stockings used in the treatment of lymphedema.